siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/01 Introduction to Data Science in Python/1-1 Reading and Writing CSV files.md

 # 1-1 Reading and Writing CSV files

-`%precision 2` controls how floats display (only works in an IPython interpreter)
+`%precision 2` controls how floats display (only works in an IPython interpreter).

 ```python
 import csv